 On the banks of the Isarco River is one of Italy’s most beautiful villages – Chiusa (also known as Klausen).
 This South Tyrolean town close to the Austrian border is surrounded by chestnut groves, green fields, vineyards and farmsteads.
 In the village itself visitors are charmed by the narrow alleys, coats of arms, vast bay windows, crenellated facades and the two main squares.

-You’ll find many of the best hidden gems in Italy in the country’s central region.
-Tuscany is well known to international visitor but there remain pockets of undiscovered beauty.
+You’ll find many of the best-hidden gems in Italy in the country’s central region.
+Tuscany is well known to international visitors but there remain pockets of undiscovered beauty.
 Scenic, fertile Umbria, is rich in ancient history and architecture, sparkling lakes and hill towns.
 To the east, Le Marche is home to diverse landscapes, a stunning coastline and charming towns.
-Closer to Rome, the coastline and countryside of the Lazio region is well worth exploring
+Closer to Rome, the coastline and countryside of the Lazio region is well worth exploring.

 The region of Garfagnana is nestled in a picturesque Tuscan valley to the north of Lucca.
 It is traversed by the Serchio River, and the landscape is characterised by fertile greenery, rugged mountains and pretty villages.
 Outdoor pursuits such as walking, hiking and mountain biking are popular, while other highlights of the area include a ghost town, a wind cave and the Devil’s Bridge at Borgo a Mozzano.